deniscostadsc/playground/README.md

-make get-easiest-problems  # list all complete problems sorted by the sum of number of lines make lint [ENVIRONMENTS='language extensions']  # check lint for all solutions if no ENVIRONMENTS is passed make lint-fix [ENVIRONMENTS='language extensions']  # format all code if no ENVIRONMENTS is passed make new-problem FOLDER=path/to/create ENVIRONMENTS='language extensions'  # create solution template make run [FOLDER=path/to/run] [ENVIRONMENTS='language extensions']  # run solutions make test  # run the test suite using clitest make wrong  # show all solutions that are not complete yet
+make get-easiest-problems  # list all complete problems sorted by the sum of number of lines make lint [ENVIRONMENTS='language extensions']  # check lint for all solutions if no ENVIRONMENTS is passed make lint-fix [ENVIRONMENTS='language extensions']  # format all code if no ENVIRONMENTS is passed make new-problem FOLDER=path/to/new-problem ENVIRONMENTS='language extensions'  # create solution scaffold make run [FOLDER=path/to/run] [ENVIRONMENTS='language extensions']  # run solutions make test  # run the test suite using clitest make wrong  # show all solutions that are not complete yet